 United Nations International Year of Co-operatives

-2025 is a big year for co-operatives.
-In the UK, we have a commitment from the Government to double the size of the co-operative economy and around the world, we’re celebrating the 180th birthday of the modern Co-operative Movement and the second United Nations (UN) International Year of Co-ops.
+2025 was a big year for co-operatives.
+In the UK, the Government committed to doubling the size of the co-operative economy and around the world, we celebrated the 180th birthday of the modern Co-operative Movement and the second United Nations (UN) International Year of Co-ops.

 Co-ops help to build a better world because they are owned by their members or workers.
 Together, they make a difference on the things that they collectively care about and that are affecting people and planet.